Sree-Vishnu-Varthini/Smart-Home/README.md

-# 🏡 IoT-Powered Smart Home Automation System
+# 🏡 Lumicore - An IoT-Powered Smart Home Automation System

 This repository presents the design and implementation of an IoT-powered Smart Home Automation System using various sensors and IoT platforms.
 It leverages real-time monitoring, automation and remote control to enhance home safety, energy efficiency and convenience.